 When you complete your test, be sure and print your score sheet.
 You will be prompted by the computer to do this at the end of your testing period.
 If you passed your test, the score sheet is your written proof that you have passed that specific exam.
 Please review the BOLD text on your score sheet for licensing information.
 If you failed your test, the score sheet will tell you which "Content Areas" you need to study.

 If you failed any of the tests, you may re-take that exam after 7 days.

 To Reschedule a Test Online - Click"HERE" or Call Metro Institute to schedule a new testing time at (602) 452-2908

 Metro Institute (MI) is the current iCBT provider for the Arizona Department of Agriculture - Pest Management Division (PMD).
-We have delivered over 100,000 secure and successful testing sessions.
 MI has been providing testing services in Arizona since 2003.
-After our initial success in Arizona, MI was selected by 10 additional state agencies for iCBT exams:
+After our initial success in Arizona, MI was selected by twelve additional state pesiticide regulatory agencies for iCBT exams.

 Phone: (602) 452-2900

 Toll Free: (877)-533-2900